 - Niche Experience: Finding freelancers with manufacturing and industrial experience along with the tactical expertise you need can be difficult.

-When to Work With Freelancers
+When to Work With Freelancers and Where to Look For Them

-On the other hand, when your budget allows, working with a manufacturing marketing agency typically provides a much broader range of resources to create a more robust marketing solution while saving you time and reducing project management stress.
+When your budget allows, working with a manufacturing marketing agency typically provides a much broader range of resources to create a more robust marketing solution while saving you time and reducing project management stress.

 - Multiple Resources: Marketing agencies have dedicated experts in various areas including web design, content writing, social media, or email campaigns.